This post contains affiliate links.

 Green Jade Bamboo Rice

-Origin and Flavor: Green jade bamboo rice is a medium-grain rice from Thailand.
-It is a type of glutinous rice infused with bamboo juice.
+Green jade bamboo rice is a medium-grain rice from Thailand.
+It is a glutinous rice infused with bamboo juice.
 As a result, it has a mild bamboo flavor.
-The rice is sticky and chewy after cooking, typical of glutinous rice varieties.
+The rice is sticky and chewy after cooking, typical of glutinous rice.

-Uses: Green jade bamboo rice is often used in traditional Thai dishes for its unique color and flavor.
-It can be enjoyed on its own or used as a base for various rice-based meals.
+Green jade is often used in traditional Thai dishes for its unique color and flavor.
+It can be eaten on its own or used as a base for rice-based meals.
 You may find this in Asian markets, or just get it on Amazon if a bamboo tasting rice sounds intriguing.

 Himalayan Red Rice

-Origin and Flavor: Himalayan red rice hails from the Himalayan region, including countries like Bhutan and Nepal.
-It is a long-grain rice variety noted for its nutty and slightly earthy flavor.
+Himalayan red rice comes from the Himalayan mountains, specifically Bhutan and Nepal.
+It is a long-grain rice with a nutty, earthy flavor.
 When cooked, it becomes tender and separates easily into individual grains.

 Indonesian Black Rice

-Origin and Flavor: Indonesian black rice is native to Indonesia and other Southeast Asian countries.
-It is a short-grain rice variety with a nutty and slightly sweet flavor.
-When cooked, it becomes sticky and has a chewy texture due to its high amylopectin content.
+This rice is from Indonesia, but is now grown in a few other SE Asian countries.
+It is a short-grain rice with a nutty and slightly sweet flavor.
+It becomes sticky and chewy when cooked because of its high amylopectin content.

-Uses: Indonesian black rice is often used in sweet dishes, such as black rice puddings, desserts, and traditional rice cakes.
+Indonesian black rice is used in sweet dishes, such as black rice puddings, desserts, and traditional rice cakes.
 It is also used in savory dishes like rice dumplings and sticky rice-based snacks.

 Italian Black Rice (Venere Rice)

-Origin and Flavor: Italian black rice, also known as Venere rice, originates from Italy.
-It is a medium to long-grain rice variety, and is known for its nutty and slightly floral flavor.
+Italian black rice is also known as Venere rice, and not surprisingly comes from Italy.
+It is a medium to long-grain rice variety with a nutty and slightly floral flavor.
 When cooked, it becomes tender with a chewy texture, similar to other black rice varieties.

 Jade Pearl Rice

-Origin and Flavor: Jade Pearl rice is a hybrid variety developed in the United States.
+Jade Pearl rice is a Chinese rice grown mostly on small farms in the Yunnan province.
 It is a medium-grain rice variety with a slightly sweet and nutty flavor.
 When cooked, it becomes slightly sticky and has a tender texture.
+It is used in rice bowls, sushi, stir-fries, and rice desserts.

 Jasmine Red Rice

-Flavor: It is a long-grain rice variety, and has a nutty and floral aroma, similar to traditional jasmine rice.
+Jasmine red rice grows in SE Asia and is very similar to traditional jasmine rice.
+It is a long-grain rice, and has a nutty and floral aroma, again similar to traditional jasmine rice.
 When cooked, it becomes slightly sticky with a fluffy and tender texture.
 You can also find jasmine rice in black and purple.

 Jasmine Rice